ebkr/r2modmanPlus/README.md

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

 ## Changelog
+### 3.1.34
+- Profile exports changed to use Thunderstore provided host
+- Significantly improved search performance in the online tab
+- Game selection server tab modified to reduce user mis-clicks

 ### 3.1.33
 - Added games:
   - Ravenfield